jerekshoe/react-config-boilerplate/README.md

-# redux-boilerplate
+# react-config-boilerplate
-A configurable boilerplate for redux projects
+A configurable boilerplate for react projects